RockwallNest/RubyWithJulia/README.md

   00:22:33,2893501.0,2895106.0,2895106.0,2020-12-30T15:22:33.507<br>

 # Author:
-RockwallNest
+RockwallNest<br>

 # Copyright:
 Copyright 2020 RockwallNest.
-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.txt.<br>